 DNS (Domain Name System) is the service which translates between Internet names and Internet addresses.
 Internet names are the names which we use to refer to hosts on the Internet, such as www.namehero.com.
 Internet addresses are the numbers which routers use to move traffic across the Internet.

-3) Click on the domain for the DNS that you would like to modify.
+3) Click on the Manage button next to the domain for the DNS that you would like to modify.

-In this example, we're going to select YourSupportHero.com.
+In this example, we're going to select mysite.com.

-6) To create a record, fill out the fields in the boxes pictured above.
-Once complete, click the blue Save Changes button.
+5) To create a record, fill out the fields in the boxes pictured above.
+Once complete, click the blue Save Record button.

 For your convenience, we explain more about each DNS record and what it means.
 You can find that information below:

 - The A (Address) maps a host name to an IP address.
 When a computer has multiple adapter cards or IP addresses, or both, it should have multiple address records.

 - The AAAA (Address) is similar to the A record, but it allows you to point the domain to an Internet Protocol version 6 (IPv6) address.

 - An MX (Mail) record specifies a mail exchange server for the domain, which allows mail to be delivered to the correct mail servers in the domain.